 Consider an example, Observe the pollution difference between two power plants with and without ESP installation.

-A power plant without ESP is shown in the figure below.
+A power plant without an electrostatic precipitator is shown in the below figure.

-A power plant with an ESP installation is shown in the figure below.
+A power plant using an ESP is shown in the below figure.

 An ESP involves four basic processes for its operation.
 They are